The LDRD program’s targeted investments allow LLNL to develop cutting-edge capabilities and foster innovation in key programmatic areas.

-In FY20, the NNSA working group finalized a combination of common quantitative and qualitative long-term indicators, emphasizing a systematic approach to tracking and reporting performance indicators.
-For fiscal year 2021, we presented a common set of long-term performance indicators, which can be found in the Program Value section of this report.
+In FY20, the working group finalized a combination of common quantitative and qualitative long-term indicators, emphasizing a systematic approach to tracking and reporting performance indicators.
+For the first time, as each institution issues its LDRD program report for fiscal year 2020, we are presenting a common set of long-term performance indicators, which can be found in the Program Value section of this report.
 Our report also includes performance indicators specified by DOE’s director of LDRD programs, in accordance with DOE Order 413.2C.

 LDRD investments span a broad range of research topics, helping to ensure that LLNL supports innovation in key programmatic areas.
 Funded projects address some of our newest mission spaces, including cognitive simulation, predictive biology, space science and security, and hypersonic science.
 We also invest in the core capabilities and programmatic areas that undergird our Laboratory’s technical vitality and mission agility.

-Livermore’s LDRD investments for FY21 include 263 projects and $132 million in total project funding.
+Livermore’s LDRD investments for FY20 include 244 projects and $121 million in total project funding.

-Types of LDRD Projects and Number of Projects Funded in FY21
+Types of LDRD Projects and Number of Projects Funded in FY20

 |Exploratory Research (ER)||